bobfoster/peggen/README.md

   with almost no overhead.
 It is particularly good at optimizing the common idiom:

     `rule = !term thisrule | term thatrule`

-  where term is an arbitrarily complex lookahead used to disambiguate two alternatives that start with the same, arbitrarily long sequence of symbols.
+  where term is an arbitrarily complex lookahead used to disambiguate two alternatives that start with the same sequence.

 - We extend Ford's syntax to allow grammar writers to indicate rules that are to be pruned from the output tree.
-A ~ written after a rule name means the rule is never included in the tree.
+A ~ written after a rule name definition means the rule is never included in the tree.
 A ~n, where n is an integer, means the rule is only included in the tree if it would have at least n children.

-  The latter turns out to be very useful in avoiding the blizzard of inessential tree nodes that result from expressing operator precedence by recursive rules.
+  The latter turns out to be very useful in avoiding the blizzard of inessential tree nodes that result from expressing operator precedence by nested rules.

 -  Literals, including quoted strings like 'a' and sets/ranges like [0-9a-fA-F], and the . which matches any character, are not rules